ColdBox/coldbox-zero-to-hero/STEPS.md

 this.datasource = "soapbox";
 ```

 ### 4.11 - Refresh your app, and you will see an error.

 `Could not find a Java System property or Env setting with key [DB_CLASS].`

-This is because although we reloaded the CLI so migrations is able to read those values... we did not restart our server, so java does not have those variables.
+This is because although we reloaded the CLI so migrations is able to read those values... we did not restart our server, so Java does not have those variables.

 `server restart`

-Now when you restart, java is passed all of those variables, and now this will work.
+Now when you restart, Java is passed all of those variables, and now this will work.
+You will need to restart your server whenever you add, remove, or change environment variables.

 ### 4.12 -  Play around grabbing data from the database using queryExecute and  `qb` for bonus points.